By Nancy J Wolfe from Scottsboro, AL

 Yes you can, just like micksgirl said, putty in all the in seams of the walls.
 Let that dry, and walla, your ready to wallpaper your trailer.

 We purchased an old house 17 years ago.
 It was paneled through out.
 I used sheet rock mud and filled in each groove.
 After it dried well, I sanded lightly and filled again.
 Then sanded lightly for a wonderful long lasting finish for paint or wall paper.
-I am a perfectionist and found one coat of mud did not completely conceal seams for light colred paper or painting.
-It is worth the extra effort!

 I would do the same as everyone suggested, but you might want to prime the walls before applying wallpaper.
 It will stick much better if you do.